Horizon: An American Saga: Chapter 3

 Production on the third film commenced concurrently with the second, in Utah by May 2023.
 Production of the third film was paused due to the writers' and the actors' strikes.
 In October of the same year following the debut of the trailer and poster for Chapter 1 and Chapter 2, it was confirmed that work on the sequels was ongoing.

 In February 2024, amid post-production on the first two installments, Costner commenced building a new production company named Territory Film Studios in Utah.
-Production on the third and fourth film will begin later that year.
+Production on the third and fourth film would begin later that year.
 By April, Costner confirmed that the scripts are complete for the four separate films.
 In May 2024, casting calls for background actors had commenced; while production was slated to begin later that month in St. George, Utah.
 Later, production started in 2023, halting in part due to the writer and actor strikes.
 One month following the completion of the previous installment, Costner began filming a montage sequence that features scenes from Chapter 3.
 Costner stated that principal photography commenced on May 13, 2024, explaining that production had been planned to commence on April 25, and was moved to May 6 to accommodate funding.
 In August 2024, the filmmaker stated that though the first installment underperformed at the box office, production would be completed in early 2025.
 At the 2024 Venice Film Festival, Costner told reporters, "I don't know how I'm gonna make [Chapter 3] right now, but I'm gonna make it."

 Chapter 4

-Following completion of the previous installments, production will begin on the fourth film.
+Following completion of the previous installments, production would begin on the fourth film.
 In February 2024, it was announced that principal photography would start in Utah concurrently with the third film, later that year.
 By April of the same year, Costner announced that the scripts are completed for each installment of the film series.
 In August 2024, the filmmaker stated that he intended to complete production on the film in spring of 2025, immediately following the completion of filming for Chapter 3.